 Stay In Casa Marina If you aren’t worried about money; you want to relax on a private beach; you are interested in water sports or sand sculptures; you want a good choice of bars and restaurants.

-7. Truman Annex, good place for history and landscape
+7. Truman Annex, quiet residential area, good for family

 Beyond the museum itself, the other main draw to the area is the Fort Zachary Taylor Historic State Park.
 With nature trails and a pre-Civil War fortress, it is a great place to get out and explore the history and landscape of Key West first-hand.

-8. New Town, where to stay in Key West for families
+8. New Town, where to stay in Key West on budget

 New Town consists of almost everything on the main island of Key West to the east of Old Town.
 Unlike its neighbor, New Town is a much more residential area, with very few attractions designed specifically for tourists.

-That said, it is still a great destination for anyone who prioritises enjoying the natural beauty of their surroundings, as opposed to being overwhelmed by other tourists the entire time.
+That said, it is still a great destination for anyone who prioritizes enjoying the natural beauty of their surroundings, as opposed to being overwhelmed by other tourists the entire time.

 While the more famous Key West hotels are mostly located to the west of the island, there are still a good range to be found here too.
 That means you shouldn’t have trouble finding a hotel, no matter what your budget or taste may be.

-Stay In New Town If you are travelling on a budget; you prefer a quieter, more residential area; you want to stay near to the airport; you don’t need to be near the city centre.
+Stay In New Town If you are traveling on a budget; you prefer a quieter, more residential area; you want to stay near to the Key West International Airport; you don’t need to be near the city center.

-9. Smathers Beach, a long sandy beach in Key West
+9. Smathers Beach, where to stay in Key West with family

 Located on the south side of the island, Smathers Beach is the largest public beach in Key West.
 2 miles of beautiful golden sand meets crystal clear turquoise waters and is backed by rows of palm trees, creating a scene straight off of a postcard.